 Currently, more than 100 PhD students are involved in PhD training at the ITM.
 Half of them come from developing countries and are in a sandwich PhD programme, with activities divided between the ITM and the home country.
 Several project-related PhD sandwich scholarships are provided under the ITM-DGD Framework Agreement.
 In addition, each year the ITM offers maximally 3 competitive ‘individual’ sandwich PhD scholarships for alumni.

 ITM participates in the Erasmus Mundus Joint PhD programme Trans Global Health, open to European and international PhD students.
 The programme enables PhD students to get a double degree, from two different partner institutes in the consortium.
 A call for PhD applications is launche d every year.

 ITM also is a partner in EUROLEISH.NET, a Marie Sklodowska-Curie – Innovative Training Network for Leishmaniasis control.

-If you feel passionate about research and would like to make an original contribution to the research fields in which the ITM is involved, please discuss the opportunities for doing PhD research with the appropriate ITM professor.
+If you feel passionate about research and would like to make an original contribution to the research fields in which the ITM is involved, please discuss the opportunities for doing PhD research with the appropriate ITM professor or consult the ITM research vacancies.
 For more general information about PhD research at the ITM, please contact the Research Coordinator.